 Exhibition & Nothingness

 Jacir also visited the Offenbach Archival Depot.
-It is in this place where the most extensive book restitution project took place in the history of the region.
-Research shows that Offenbach was designated on May 1st, 1946 as a sole archival depot in the American zone of Occupation for the handling of archives and looted books.
+In this place, the most extensive book restitution project took place in the history of the region.
+Research shows that Offenbach was designated on May 1st, 1946, as a sole archival depot in the American zone of Occupation for the handling of archives and looted books.
 This was a perfect match because Offenbach was by then the epicenter of European typography.

 Ex Libris’s primary focus is on the strong relationship that existed and the one that now exists between the books and the land.
 It also focuses on the impression of custodianship and salvation.
-The project addresses the looting and destruction of books and at the same raises the hard question of expulsion and compensation.
-The books show that they have suffered further damage through pre-selection, though, the restitution of Palestinian property has not yet taken place.
+The project addresses the looting and destruction of books and raises the hard question of expulsion and compensation.
+The books show that they have suffered further damage through pre-selection, though the restitution of Palestinian property has not yet taken place.